Alex13f13/Weekly-weather/README.md

 # Weekly Weather
-Page providing information on the weather in your municipality based on data provided by the https://www.el-tiempo.net website.
+Page providing information on the weather in your city based on data provided by the https://www.el-tiempo.net website.

 ## How to start